eraofchaos/eraofchaos.github.io/artifacts/Titan's Cuirass.md

 ---
 title: "Artifacts - Titan's Thunder - Titan's Cuirass"
 permalink: /artifacts/Titan's Cuirass/
-excerpt: "Titan's Thunder - Titan's Cuirass.
+excerpt: "Era of Chaos  Titan's Thunder - Titan's Cuirass.
 An armour made from a meteor.
 One of the components of the Titan's Thunder."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Titan's Cuirass.md"